Over the river and through THE WOODS, you'll find...

 In the mornings, you have to go to the Roxbury Market, where Wayne the owner, has literally transformed the place into a world-class gourmet food market showcasing the best of the local products including arts and crafts, books (we have a lot of authors) cheeses, meats, milks and yogurt (think Arethusa Farms!) and so much more.
 In addition, his bacon egg and cheese sandwich is to die for!
 In the afternoon, you must hit Mamies for lunch (BYOB), and then take a nap! -- Yes, it's that good! -- and coming soon, Raj is particularly excited for the opening of the Mine Hill Distillery for some locally sourced distilled spirits -- !

-Roxbury is a few miles from Washington's famous Mayflower Inn, and the GW Tavern, and to the east a few miles is CT's antique trail in Woodbury, with restaurants such as Carol Peck's Good News Cafe, Market Place and John's Cafe.
+Roxbury is a few miles from Washington's famous Mayflower Inn, and the GW Tavern, and to the east a few miles is CT's antique trail in Woodbury, with restaurants such as Carol Peck's Good News Cafe, Market Place, John's Cafe and our favorite, Mix Prime Steakhouse.
 And for an endless array of food and shopping, to the west is New Milford.

 Overall, at only 80 miles from Manhattan, you will not find a more tranquil and lovely spot to spend a weekend or to be a full-time resident.
 We have lived in Southbury, CT since 2000 and are excited to be building a home for ourselves at The Woods!